Many nations are starting to compete for vast undersea mineral wealth.

 Indonesia is a vast series of islands with limited development and minimal awareness of ecology and conservation issues.

-A simple path that would eliminate many future wars and stabilize a few hot zones would be to 'globalize' undersea wealth, and let an international org like the U.N. administer it, to create a universal basic income across all countries.
+A simple path that would eliminate many future wars and stabilize a few hot zones would be to 'globalize' undersea wealth, and let an international org like the U.N. administer it, to create a universal basic income across all countries, for individuals who want to participate in that.

 The money could be distributed based on biometrics, like fingerprints, and would quickly solve extreme poverty in many regions if administered well.

-Most heavy elements, including platinum group metals and rare earths, are more abundant on the seafloor, and those elements are also essential to the development of many new technologies.
-The alternative, a free for all among miners and nations in the oceans, would have a devastating effect on the seabed and lead to instability in many regions.
+Most heavy elements, including platinum group metals and rare earths, are more abundant on the seafloor, and those elements are also essential to the development of many new technologies like space travel.
+The alternative, a free for all among miners and nations in the oceans, would have a devastating effect on the seabed and lead to instability and corruption in many regions, something already associated with mining.

 Some basic observations.